- WHERE TO STAY

 The distance between Southampton and the centre of London is around 80 miles (130km).
 The fast direct trains between London's Waterloo Station and Southampton have a journey time of around 1 hour 20 minutes.

-The London Waterloo train is the most popular railway to Southampton but there is an alternative direct train service from London's Victoria Station to Southampton that takes a slower route via Gatwick Airport, this train takes around an hour longer and is not as frequent.
+The London Waterloo train is the fastest and most frequent to Southampton.
+However there is also an alternative direct train service from London's Victoria Station to Southampton.
+This takes a slower route via Gatwick Airport and takes around an hour longer.

-The train journey time between London's Gatwick Airport and Southampton is scheduled around 2 hours.
-There is no direct train service from London's Heathrow Airport to Southampton , but there is a Heathrow - Southampton coach service.
+The train journey time between London's Gatwick Airport and Southampton is around 2 hours.
+There is no direct train service from London's Heathrow Airport to Southampton, but there is a Heathrow - Southampton coach service.

-The two London to Southampton trains are depicted on the graphic above, departing from two of London's train stations , Waterloo and Victoria.
+The direct London to Southampton train routes are depicted on the graphic above.
+These depart from two of London's train stations, Waterloo and Victoria.

 Travelling direct between Southampton and London the Waterloo to Southampton train is much faster and more frequent than the train from Victoria.
 Waterloo trains do the journey in around 1 hour 20 minutes and run at least hourly.
 The two train lines interconnect at Clapham Junction where you can switch if you want.